arturxe2/T-DEED/data/finediving/README.md

 To download the trimmed video frames and generate the folder structure for frames, follow the instructions from E2E-Spot: https://github.com/jhong93/spot/tree/main/data/finediving

+Frames are extracted at a resolution of 224x224.

 ---

 ## License from FineDiving